Arthritis Symptoms - Arthritis Diagnosis

 What Is Inflammation?

-Inflammation is a natural defense of the body to protect against foreign invaders.
+Inflammation is the natural defense of the body to protect against foreign invaders.

 Dry Mouth - Guide to Dry Mouth